-- Providing information to the Secretary of State and LA about any exclusions within the last 12 months. - Arranging suitable full-time education for any pupil of compulsory school age suspended on a fixed-term basis. - Considering parents' representations about exclusions within 15 school days of receiving notice if the appropriate requirements are met. - Where an exclusion would result in a child missing a public examination or test, considering the exclusion before this date. - Considering whether it would be appropriate for a child to be permitted onto the school premises to sit the public examination or test. - Arranging the representation meeting at a time and date convenient to all parties, but in compliance with the statutory time limits. - Adhering to its responsibilities to consider the reinstatement of children. - Considering the interests and circumstances of the excluded child, including the circumstances in which they were excluded and have due regard to the interests of others at the school. - Using the civil standard of proof (based on the 'balance of probabilities', it is more than likely that the fact is true) when establishing the facts relating to an exclusion. - Ensuring clear minutes are taken of the representation meeting. - Noting the outcome of the representation meeting on the child's education record, along with copies of relevant papers for future reference. - Notifying the child's parents/carers, the headteacher and LA of its decision and the reasons for it, without delay. - Where appropriate, informing parents/carers of where to apply for an independent review panel. - Informing parents/carers of relevant sources of information. - Ensuring a child's name is removed from the school admissions register, where appropriate. - Reconvening within 10 school days to reconsider reinstatement of a pupil where directed to do so by the exclusions review panel.
+- Providing information to the Secretary of State and LA about any exclusions within the last 12 months. - Arranging suitable full-time education for any pupil of compulsory school age suspended, where required. - Considering parents' representations about suspensions and exclusions within 15 school days of receiving notice if the appropriate requirements are met. - Where a suspension or exclusion would result in a child missing a public examination or test, considering the suspension or exclusion before this date. - Considering whether it would be appropriate for a child to be permitted onto the school premises to sit the public examination or test. - Arranging the representation meeting at a time and date convenient to all parties, but in compliance with the statutory time limits. - Adhering to its responsibilities to consider the reinstatement of children. - Considering the interests and circumstances of the suspended or excluded child, including the circumstances in which they were suspended or excluded and have due regard to the interests of others at the school. - Using the civil standard of proof (based on the 'balance of probabilities', it is more than likely that the fact is true) when establishing the facts relating to a suspension or exclusion. - Ensuring clear minutes are taken of the representation meeting.

+- Noting the outcome of the representation meeting on the child's education record, along with copies of relevant papers for future reference. - Notifying the child's parents/carers, the headteacher and LA of its decision and the reasons for it, without delay. - Appointing a clerk to provide advice to the relevant panel and parties to the review on procedure, law and statutory guidance on suspensions and exclusions.
+This is not statutory, where not appointed, the responsibility should be resumed by the LA. - Where appropriate, informing parents/carers of where to apply for an independent review panel. - Informing parents/carers of relevant sources of information. - Ensuring a child's name is removed from the school admissions register, where appropriate. - Reconvening within 10 school days to reconsider reinstatement of a pupil where directed to do so by the suspensions and exclusions review panel. - Using data to evaluate the school's practices regarding intervention, suspension and exclusion.